-8. The Review Board model could be applied in certain extraordinary circumstances (such as, for example, the U. S. entry into World War II or perhaps in the war in Vietnam) where continuing controversy concerning government actions has been most acute and where an aggressive effort to release all "reasonably related" federal records would serve usefully to address the issues at hand.
+1. The Review Board model could be applied in certain extraordinary circumstances

+(such as, for example, the U.S. entry into World War II or perhaps in the war in Vietnam) where continuing controversy concerning government actions has been most acute and where an aggressive effort to release all "reasonably related" federal records would serve usefully to enhance historical understanding of the event.
-The public stake in creating a mechanism such as the Review Board to inform

-American citizens of the details of some of the most consequential events in
+The public stake in creating a mechanism such as the Review Board to inform American citizens of the details of some of the most controversial events in American history is clear.

-American history would seem on occasion to be warranted.
 Moreover, the release of documents enables citizens to form their own views of events, to evaluate the actions of elected and appointed officials, and to hold them to account.
 There will not be a large number of such events, but there must be procedures grounded in experience that might be used to uncover the truth when these events, tragic as most of them are, occur.
-The provisions of the JFK Act have been effective in fostering the release of such documents, and the Board's experience suggests that similar legislation (especially with some of the remedies discussed above) would be successful in the future.
+The provisions of the JFK Act have fostered the release of such documents, and the Board's experience demonstrates that similar legislation (especially with some of the remedies discussed above) would be successful in the future.

-9. Both the Freedom of Information Act (FOIA) and Executive Order 12958 should be strengthened, the former to narrow the categories of information automatically excluded from disclosure, the latter to add "release" to the process of "review" of federal records, and to try to limit to the maximum possible extent the period of time for which records might be classified, and in both cases for there to be substitute language for all sustained restrictions..
+1. Both the Freedom of Information Act (FOIA) and Executive Order 12958 should be strengthened, the former to narrow the categories of information automatically excluded from disclosure, the latter to add "independent oversight" to the process of "review" when agency heads decide that records in their units should be excluded from release.
+In addition, declassification efforts must be guided by a resolve to limit the period of time for which records might be classified, and, in both cases, substitute language must be used for all restrictions.

-Despite the sound public policy goals encompassed in both the Freedom of Information Act (F.O.I.A.) and the most recent Executive Order (12958) on, both of these measures fall short of their goal, as witnessed by the inability of researchers to use these measures to release assassination records.
-The categories of exclusion are far too broad in the case of F.O.I.A. to constitute a meaningful program of opening restricted federal records, and the succession of Executive Orders issued since the F.O.I.A. legislation more than twenty years ago bears that out.
-The most recent Executive Order fails by not creating for the federal agencies a standard of "release" to accompany that of "review."
-All the review in the world does not open a single document to scrutiny.
-That occurs when the mandate to release becomes internalized in the agencies and when the penalties for secrecy rival in consequence those for unauthorized release of national security information.
+Despite the sound public policy goals encompassed in both the Freedom of Information Act (FOIA) and the most recent Executive Order (12958), both of these measures fall short of their goal, as witnessed by the inability of researchers to use these measures to release assassination records.
+The categories of exclusion are far too broad in the case of FOIA to constitute a meaningful program of opening restricted federal records, and the succession of Executive Orders issued since the FOIA legislation more than twenty years ago reflects the same problem.
+The most recent Executive Order also fails by not creating for the federal agencies an "oversight" procedure to ensure that the decisions concerning access to agency records made by that agency's head will be independently reviewed.
+The mandate to release must become internalized in the agencies and penalties for secrecy must rival in consequence those for unauthorized release of national security information.

-The mandate of the Review Board, underscored by powers conferred in its legislation and further aided by an adequate appropriation, exceeds what the F.O.I.A. legislation and Executive Orders can accomplish because the Review Board has the authority and resources to accomplish its goals.
-Proponents of the Freedom of Information Act and the declassification via Executive Order need to review the JFK Records Collection Act of 1992 to identify how best to augment the resources and authority of those instruments.
+The mandate of the Review Board, underscored by powers conferred in its legislation and further aided by an adequate appropriation, exceeds what the FOIA legislation and Executive Orders can accomplish because the Review Board has the authority and resources to both review and release.
+Proponents of the Freedom of Information Act and declassification via Executive Order would benefit from consulting the JFK Act to identify how best to augment the resources and authority of those measures.

-10. A federal classification policy that substantially:
+1. A federal classification policy that substantially: